DreamLineLove/Comp-Sci-Major-at-YU/src/content/CS_1102/various_algorithms_answers.md

    - Newton's method
 2. _What kind of equations can bisection method solve?_
    - Higher-degree equations
-3. _Which of bisection method and Newton's method gives the simplest solutions?_
+3. _Which one gives the simplest solution, bisection method and Newton's method?_
    - Bisection method
-4. _Which of bisection method and Newton's method can obtain both real and imaginary solutions?_
+4. _Which one can obtain both real and imaginary solutions, bisection method and Newton's method?_
    - Newton's method
-5. _Which of bisection method and Newton's method gives only approximate solutions?_
+5. _Which one gives only approximate solutions, bisection method and Newton's method?_
    - Newton's method
 6. _What kind of equations can Newton's method solve?_
    - Higher-degree equations